The Kashmir Conflict-

 simple, to keep an eye on those, whose credibility still suspect in the path to

 “God”.
-That was the back-ground, the British Indian Politics was taking it’s
+That was the background, British Indian Politics was taking it’s

 The classified documents now

-available for researchers’ shows, that it was in fact British Empire, who had opposed
+available for researchers show, that it was, in fact, the British Empire, who had opposed

 Baluchistan Independence as well as the resolution of Bannu that was for Pashtunistan.